sharishi/python-basics/README.md

-Sure!
-Here's a more polished and engaging README for your Python basics course at State University of Moldova:

----

 # Python Basics Lecture Course

 Welcome to the **Python Basics Lecture Course** at **State University of Moldova**!
 This course is designed to introduce students to the fundamentals of Python programming, providing them with a strong foundation to build upon for advanced computer science studies.